hejianin/Limu/README.md

 # Limu
-## Stay hungry, stay grounded, keep learning
+## Stay hungry, stay grounded, keep learning.
+## I am not the same person today as I was yesterday.